 Reducing Fractions Examples

-A fraction is reduced to lowest terms or simplified when its numerator and denominator have no common factors.
+A fraction is reduced to the lowest terms or simplified when its numerator and denominator have no common factors.
 It’s easier to multiply, divide, add and subtract fractions when they are simplified.
 To simplify a fraction, we find an equivalent fraction where the numerator and denominator have no common factors.

 How to Simplify Algebraic Fractions?